 - Are there other ways to solve those problems?

 - Could you cut expenses elsewhere to solve those problems without requiring outside funding?

 For example, if you’re looking for start-up funding, have you considered venture capital?
 Angel investors?
 Crowdfunding?
 If you’re having trouble maintaining consistent cash flow, have you carefully analyzed your operating costs or cut back unnecessary business expenses to increase revenue?

 Make sure to explore all of your options before jumping the gun on your loan search.
-Now, that being said, there are plenty of solid reasons to get a business loan:

 - To expand your business